 Handle Description Message played

 block_override_pin_wrong Announcement played to calling party The PIN code you have entered is not

 if it used wrong PIN code to override correct.

 the outgoing user block list or the

 NCOS level for this call (the PIN set by

 block_out_override_pin and

 adm_block_out_override_pin

 preferences)

 locked_in Announcement played on incoming The number you are trying to reach is

-call to a subscriber that is locked for currently not permitted to receive calls
+call to a subscriber that is locked for currently not permitted to receive calls.

 incoming calls

 locked_out Announcement played on outgoing call You are currently not allowed to place

-- to subscriber that is locked for outbound calls.
+to subscriber that is locked for outbound calls.

 outgoing calls

-max calls in Announcement played on incoming The number you are trying to reach is
+max_calls_in Announcement played on incoming The number you are trying to reach is

 call to a subscriber who has exceeded currently busy.
 Please try again later.

 the concurrent_max limit by sum of

 incoming and outgoing calls or whose

 customer has exceeded the

 concurrent_max_per_account limit by

 sum of incoming and outgoing calls

-max_calls_out Announcement played on outgoing cal
+max_calls_out Announcement played on outgoing call

 to a subscriber who has exceeded

 the concurrent_max (total limit) or

 concurrent_max_out (limit on number

 of outbound calls) or whose customer

 has exceeded the

 concurrent_max_per_account or

 concurrent_max_out_per_account

 limit

 All outgoing lines are currently in use. max_calls_peer Announcement played on calls from

 Please try again later. the peering if that peer has reached

-the maximum number of concurrent
+r lease if y again later. the maximum number of concurrent

 calls (configured by admin in

 concurrent_max preference of peering

-server)
+The network you are trying to reach in unquith collor in server)

 The network you are trying to reach is unauth_caller_ip This is what the calling party hears

 currently busy.
 Please try again later. when it tries to make a call from

 unauthorized IP address or network

 (allowed_ips, man_allowed_ips

 preferences)